Last Modified March 02, 2023

 The Electoral Registration & Administration Act 2013 introduced a new system of individual registration on 10 June 2014 designed, in part, to prevent electoral fraud by verifying that applicants are who they say they are.
 This is done by checking applications to register against existing government records.

 Why have I been asked to provide my national insurance number and date of birth when others in my household have not?

 We now have to check all registered electors against existing government records to confirm they exist and prevent voter fraud.
 Your National Insurance number and date of birth will allow us to match your details to government records.
 We have to do this for all electors regardless of how long they have been registered.

 Why have my details not matched?

 The details that you have provided us with are not the same as those held by the Department of Work and Pensions (DWP).
 It is possible that these records are out of date, particularly if you have changed your name in the past.
 Not providing your National Insurance number or mis-typing your details are common reasons for your details not matching DWP records.

 Why have I been asked to provide documentary evidence of my identity?

 If we are unable to match the information on your application to the records held by the Department of Work and Pensions (DWP), we will still need to confirm your identity.
-The easiest way to do this is to provide a copy of your passport or driving license, but there are many different documents we can accept, as stated on the letter or email.
+The easiest way to do this is to provide a copy of your passport or driving licence, but there are many different documents we can accept, as stated on the letter or email.

 What happens if I do not provide documentary evidence of my identity when asked to?